CMB distance priors revisited: effects of dark energy dynamics, spatial curvature, primordial power spectrum, and neutrino parameters: Discussion and conclusion

 The CMB distance priors are a simple and physical method of compressing the CMB data.
 However this method is not exclusive and other methods are also worth investigating, for instance the method discussed in Ref.\ \cite{Prince_2019}.
 CMB data compression is not only useful for dimension reduction of the data vector and covariance matrix, but also helps in finding model-independent observables relevant for CMB observations.
 This can provide quick and accurate tests for non-standard cosmologies.
 In addition, although there is an apparent tension of the $H_{0}$ measurement from the CMB and from some local distance ladder data, it is worthwhile to note that the value from the CMB is dependent on the underlying model assumed.
 Therefore the uncertainty in this measurement may be underestimated.
 A model independent method to analyze the CMB data is important in this regard and might provide hints of a possible underlying physics explanation.

 \acknowledgments

+We thank the anonymous referee for the valuable comments and suggestions that have helped us improve the contents of this paper.
 We acknowledge the use of the public softwares CAMB \citep{Lewis_2002ah}, Matplotlib \citep{matplotlib}, NumPy \citep{numpy}, SciPy \citep{scipy}, ChainConsumer \citep{Hinton_2016}, Scikit-learn \citep{scikit-learn} and Emcee \citep{Foreman-Mackey_2013}.
 This work is supported in part by NASA grant 15-WFIRST15-0008, Cosmology with the High Latitude Survey WFIRST Science Investigation Team (SIT).
 C.-G.P.\ was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. 2017R1D1A1B03028384).
 B.R.\ was supported in part by DOE grant DE-SC0019038